eProsima/Fast-DDS-docs/docs/fastdds/library_overview/library_overview.rst

 * **RTPSReader**.
   Receiving entity of the messages.
 It writes the changes reported by the RTPSWriter in the DataReaderHistory.

+This is all covered in more detail in the :ref:`rtps_layer` section.

 Transport layer
 ^^^^^^^^^^^^^^^